 - Each spring the Department of Mathematics offers departmental awards to outstanding math majors.

 - High school seniors can apply for the Donald Otto Koehler Scholarship by filling out IU's online Selective Scholarship Application.

 - College of Arts and Sciences Scholarships and Awards

 - Financial Aid at Student Central on Union

 - National Science Foundation Funding for Undergraduates

 - Pathways to Science

 Professional internships offer you a chance to develop both technical and transferable skills while making vital professional contacts with others in the field.
-Many students begin exploring internship opportunities as early as freshman year.
+Many students begin exploring internship opportunities, including overseas study programs with internships, as early as their freshman year.